SubhaeSadeek/client-side-Bres9-A10/README.md

 ### 1. Project Name

-This project is for the requirement to fulfill the task given to build an application using _Node, express, MongoDb_ **_WE CAN NAME IT LEARNING Serverside and Dataqbase connection with API._**
+This project is for the requirement to fulfill the task given to build an application using _Node, express, MongoDb_ **_WE CAN NAME IT LEARNING Serverside and Database connection with API._**

 ### 2. Fundamental concepts used in the project